Changes coming to the Self-Assessment Questionnaire (SAQ) for Goods providers

 No, the more questions answered in the new SAQ the more accurate the feedback and risk scores will be.
 The new SAQ is designed to give members precise feedback on areas for improvement, but that only works if the site provides a full and honest set of answers for us to give feedback on.

 How long will the new Self-Assessment Questionnaire take to complete?

-During the pilot, most suppliers took between an hour and half a day to complete the questionnaire.
-The length of the questionnaire varies depending upon company size and some important factors about what the site offers (e.g. do they provide worker accommodation?) so we would expect the smallest companies to spend less time on the questionnaire than larger companies do.
+During the pilot, most suppliers took between an hour and a half a day to complete the questionnaire.
+The length of the questionnaire varies depending on company size and some important factors about what the site offers (e.g. do they provide worker accommodation?) so we would expect the smallest companies to spend less time on the questionnaire than larger companies do.